aroy23/Vecturo/README.md

 Navigate to the link shown in the terminal.
 ## Notes
-If you have any questions or suggestions you can contact me at arnavroy[at]ucla[dot]edu
+If you have any questions or suggestions, you can contact me at arnavroy[at]ucla[dot]edu